diadata-org/decentral-feeder/README.md

 ## Requirements

-- Ensure Docker OR Docker Compose are installed on your machine.
+- Ensure that Docker or Docker Compose is installed on your machine.

+- Clone this repository to your local machine.

+- The container has minimal resource requirements, making it suitable for most machines, including Windows, macOS, Linux, and Raspberry Pi, as long as Docker is installed.

 ## Docker Compose Deployment